“Champian is the most gifted pure Jazz singer of her generation” Mark Stryker, Detroit Free Press

 Jazz education is a concern near and dear to Champian’s heart, having been inspired by Clark Terry’s tireless advocacy for the perpetuation of the craft.
 Clark coached her on rehearsal techniques, performance etiquette, private teaching, and the business of the Jazz.
 Champian strives to impart this unique knowledge to students around the world, while being involved in educational programs such as Litchfield Jazz Camp and Rutgers Jazz Institute.
 Her skills as an educator in Jazz come from the highest authorities as she works to perpetuate the Jazz language.

 Champian is ambitious about recording her music.
-As a leader she has six recordings to her credit while still in her twenties.
+As a leader she has seven recordings to her credit while still in her twenties.
 Her debut album, Champian with David Berger & the Sultans of Swing (2007 Such Sweet Thunder Records) was recorded following a two-year residency at the famed New York Jazz Club Birdland.
 Her releases Sometimes I’m Happy (2008 Venus Records) and the breeze and I (2010 Gut String Records) featured her working trio.
 Champian’s following two releases, Champian Sings and Swings (2013 Sharp Nine) and Change Partners (2014 Cellar Live) were both recognized as being “in the top 10 releases of the year” for their respective years (NY Observer).
-Champian’s new album, “After Dark” with Jazz luminaries David Williams on bass, Lewis Nash on drums, and Stephen Fulton on flugelhorn, features the music of Dinah Washington (Release Date February 9, 2016).
+Champian’s new album, “After Dark” with Jazz luminaries David Williams on bass, Lewis Nash on drums, and Stephen Fulton on flugelhorn, features the music of Dinah Washington (Released February 9, 2016).

 Recognized as a Rising Jazz Star by the Downbeat Magazine Critic’s Poll, Champian’s “galvanizing presence” (the New Yorker) and her alluring musical presentation have made her “a charming young steward of the mainstream Jazz tradition.”
 (The New York Times)